-By failing to have a tariff for chronic pain, the AFCS is at odds with how mental health injuries are compensated through the same system, where an ongoing mental disorder is seen as a distinct condition from a physical injury, to which it was initially associated.
+By failing to have a tariff for chronic pain, the AFCS is at odds with how mental health injuries are compensated through the same system.
+Ongoing mental disorder is seen as a distinct condition from a physical injury it was initially associated with.
+Why should chronic pain not be seen in the same way?

-Additionally, current AFCS legislation omits higher or distinct compensation tariffs for secondary chronic pain where the pain is over and above the initial physical effects of injury or illness persist after they have fully healed or been resolved.
+Additionally, current AFCS legislation does not include any higher or distinct compensation tariffs for secondary chronic pain, where the pain is over and above the initial physical effects of an injury, or if illness persists after these initial effects have resolved.

-The moral case under the Armed Forces Covenant for this policy is highly compelling.
-The fact that claimants are specifically disbarred from making claims for chronic pain that can directly and specifically be attributed to a traumatic or accidental injury that occurred during service, (i.e. incurable, chronic neuropathic pain), is unjust and reduces the capacity of the veteran to live well and be economically active after service.
+The moral case for this policy under the Armed Forces Covenant is highly compelling.
+The fact that claimants are specifically disbarred from making claims for chronic pain, that can directly and specifically be attributed to a traumatic or accidental injury that occurred during service, is unjust; and it reduces the capacity of the veteran to live well and be economically active after service.

 What we’re doing